spacebeam/research/site/content/swarm.md

 The collective behavior of decentralized, self-organized systems, natural or artificial.

 Swarm in this context refers to any loosely structured collection of interacting units.
-Technically swarms are regarded as decentralized self-organized systems.

 The concept is employed in work on artificial intelligence that aims to simulate the behavior of social animals.

 The application of '*swarm intelligence*' refers to a more general set of algorithms.

 This type of systems consist typically of a population of simple bots or units interacting locally with one another and with their environment.